The Next Galaxy Mystery Box Sign Up Now Open!

 Galaxy S25 and S25+: Software and Features

-The Galaxy S25 series will run Android 15-based One UI 7.1 out of the box.
-Samsung has already started software development for the phones.
-It will build upon One UI 7.0, which brings a massive UI overhaul.
+The Galaxy S25 series will run Android 15-based One UI 7 out of the box.
+Samsung has taken longer than usual to release its Android 15 update, hinting at a massive UI overhaul.
 The Korean firm has completely redesigned the One UI experience and improved system animations for super smooth navigation.
 It has also tweaked app icons for an all-round visual refresh.
 The changes are so massive that we are looking at the biggest update in Samsung’s One UI history.

-One UI 7.1 is said to be smoother than Apple’s iOS 18.
+One UI 7 is said to be smoother than Apple’s iOS 18.
 Along with visual enhancements, the update will bring a host of new features, including advanced Galaxy AI capabilities.
 At this point, it’s widely known that AI will be integral to the future of our mobile experiences.
 Samsung started the trend with Galaxy AI on the Galaxy S24 series and will continue to build upon it with the Galaxy S25 series.

 Galaxy S25 and S25+: Battery and Charging

 The phones will offer wireless charging and reverse wireless charging.
 While Chinese firms are running behind superfast charging, Samsung is content with its tried and tested speed.
 We aren’t even complaining.
 45W is a decent speed and gets the Galaxy S24 Ultra’s 5,000mAh battery fully charged from 0 in slightly over an hour.
 Nothing wrong with that.
+With the addition of 15V/3A charging at 45W, we may see slight improvements.

 It’s worth noting that Samsung made some design changes to the Galaxy Watch 7 and Galaxy Watch Ultra, making them incompatible with reverse wireless charging on existing Galaxy flagships.
 Maybe the Galaxy S25 series will offer faster than 4.5W reverse wireless charging to make the new watches compatible.